ceprio/flask-sspi/README.rst

 Limitations
 -----------

+Based on win32 so only works on Windows servers.

-Only tested on Chrome.
+Only tested with Chrome clients.

-For some reason Explorer does not recognise the second `NTLM`_ token that is sent by the server and stops negotiations and shows the unauthorized page to the client.
+For some reason Explorer client does not recognise the second `NTLM`_ token that is sent by the server and stops negotiations and shows the unauthorized page to the client.
 Feel free to submit corrections.

 Only `NTLM`_ authentication as been implemented, 'Negotiate' (`Kerberos`_) as not been implemented.
-Any help on this would be appreciated.

 How to Use